|

 Here is the conversion graph showing Watt-Hours to Calories:

-Click here to see more information about this DC motor/ generator.
-The interesting thing about using these motors is that most of them create DC power that can easily be fed into an AC inverter so you can power up your television or computer with it.
+Why use a permanent magnet DC motor as a generator?
+The number one reason is cost.
+DC permanent magnet motors are readily available on surplus web sites, thrift stores, garage sales, and old cars.
+The interesting thing about using these motors is that most of them create DC Voltage that can easily be fed into an AC inverter so you can power up your television or computer with it.
+Check out this video to learn more about this topic: http://www.youtube.com/watch?v=mCI_Ke1tA4o

 Why run your power through an AC inverter?
 AC inverters have built in voltage input protection that allows for safe operation of your AC powered item.
 Let's say you are trying to run a 12Volt TV That comes with an AC adapter.
 You would have two ways you could power that TV with your DC pedal power bike generator.
 First you could hook up your pedal power bicycle generator directly to your 12V Television TV.
 The problem is that your TV might blow up in smoke if you provide it with 10 Volts or 14 volts.
 So it would be very hard to give the 12VDC TV Exactly what it wants.
 It would be much safer for you to supply bicycle generator power to your TV through the AC inverter as shown here because as soon as your bicycle generator is not providing 12V, the AC Inverter will alarm and you will know that you need to pedal faster or slow down because you are pedaling too fast.